(3485 Senate floor votes analyzed β so far...)

 Co-sponsors: Scott Fetgatter Casey Murdock David Bullard

-π Details π View Bill on Legislature WebsiteLast Action: CR; Do Pass, amended by committee substitute Judiciary and Public Safety Oversight Committee
+π Details π View Bill on Legislature WebsiteLast Action: Approved by Governor 05/11/2026

 Author: Bryan Logan